bash/tautropfen.space/content/2024-09-17-rebooting-cauliflambda.md

 Cauliflambda is an attempt at implementing a friendly, embeddable interpreter for lambda calculus.
 My broad goals for this project are:
-* **Embeddability**: It should be easy to use as a library and inject custom definitions, customize timeouts, toggle «language features» off.
+* **Embeddability**: It should be easy to use as a library.
+That means being able to inject custom definitions, customize timeouts, toggle «language features» off, etc.
-* **Helpful**: Errors should point to the source code and provide suggestions.
+* **Helpful**: Errors should point to the source code and provide helpful suggestions.
 * **Transparent**: The interpreter should explain each step when evaluating your program.

 ## Why?